 Sidonie chewed on her lower lip, once more worried about Marcus’s mental health.
 That was why the ‘Conscious Slumber’ add-on should have been part of the basic package, in her opinion.
 Not only would it make her job much easier, but it would also better ensure the tenant’s sanity.

-She tried not to think of those horror stories about tenants going crazy once confronted to the truth.
+She tried not to think of those horror stories about tenants going crazy once confronted with the truth.
 Most of those who went through that never came back from it and had to be purged from the system.

 Marcus’s voice echoed in the room again.
 “Sydney?
 Are you still there?”